mgastonportillo/gale-for-ff/README.md

 <h1 align="center">gale for Firefox</h1>
 <p align="center">My CSS files to use with Firefox and Sidebery</p>
 <hr>
-<p>My goal with these settings was to create a minimal yet functional setup with Sidebery tuned to match Firefox Default Dark Theme.
+<p>My goal with these settings was to create a minimalistic yet functional setup with Sidebery tuned to match Firefox Default Dark Theme.
 If you find any odd behaviour feel free to send a pull request; I'll review it as soon as possible.</p>
 <hr>
 <p align="center"><img src="https://i.imgur.com/2TUcgwF.gif"></p>
 <hr>